ByteNite2/bytenite-docs/create-with-bytenite/building-blocks/apps.md

 **Description**

 This variable represents the current chunk number of the task being executed.
-It starts at 0 and goes up to total number of chunks in that particular job - 1.
+It starts at 0 and goes up to the total number of chunks in that particular job - 1.

 You can use this variable to implement logic specific to each chunk.
 For example, saving output files with unique names based on the chunk index (result_0.txt, result_1.txt, etc.) or applying different processing rules depending on the chunk number.